- Democratic Member of Congress

 In 2002 Rush co-sponsored a People’s Weekly World banquet in Chicago, which honored a number of communists including longtime CPUSA member Ishmael Flory.

 Though Rush is a close friend of both Bill Clinton and Hillary Clinton, he supported Barack Obama in the 2008 presidential primaries and in the ensuing general election.
-After Obama won the White House that year, Rush stated that it would be “a national disgrace” to not have his vacated Senate seat filled by an African American.
+After Obama won the White House that year, Rush stated that it would be “a national disgrace” to not have his (Obama’s) vacated Senate seat filled by an African American.

 In April 2009, Rush was part of a delegation of seven Congressional Black Caucus members—one of whom was Barbara Lee—who traveled to Havana to meet with former Cuban president Fidel Castro and his successor, Raul Castro.
-After the meeting, Rush and his cohorts praised the Castros as warm and hospitable hosts and called for an end to America’s longstanding ban on travel to Cuba.
+After the meeting, Rush and his cohorts praised the Castros as warm and hospitable hosts, and they called for an end to America’s longstanding ban on travel to Cuba.
 Of his conversation with Fidel Castro, Rush said: “It was almost like listening to an old friend….
 In my household, I told Castro, he is known as the ultimate survivor.”
 Rush also marveled at Raul Castro’s “keen sense of humor, his sense of history and his basic human qualities.”

 In November 2010, Rush and 15 other congressional Democrats held friendly meetings—either personally or through their respective staffers—with supporters of the Freedom Road Socialist Organization/Fight Back, a Marxist-Leninist group that condemned “the FBI raids and grand jury subpoenas of people doing international solidarity work and anti-war organizing.”